-I slipped into my first metamorphosis so quietly that no one noticed.
-Curated by Gitte Villesen at Den Frie in Copenhagen
+I slipped into my first metamorphosis so quietly that no one noticed (group exhibition curated by Gitte Villesen at Den Frie in Copenhagen)

 - 14. June – 18.
 August 2019